ylhz/tf_to_pytorch_model/README.md

 # tf_to_torch_model

 In this repo, we convert some common tf models used in adversarial attacks to torch models and provide the resultant models.
-We also provide the pytorch code for you to implement attacks, e.g., FGSM.
+We also provide the pytorch code for you to implement attacks, e.g., I-FGSM.
 ## File Description

 data: test images